Fundamentos-de-Arqui/profiles/README.md

 ### Ejemplos de logs importantes:
 ```
+SUCCESS: ProfileRegisterActiveMQListener connected to profiles_register and ready to send to iam_register
+Processing patient registration for DNI: 12345678
+Patient with DNI 12345678 already exists.
+Registration aborted.
+Patient registration completed for DNI: 87654321
+Sent registration message to IAM: {"accountType":"PATIENT",...}
 SUCCESS: ExcelDataActiveMQListener connected to profiles_getExcelData and ready to send to excelParser_patientForm
 === MESSAGE RECEIVED BY APPOINTMENT DATA LISTENER ===
 Sent patient appointment data to apigateway_patientData for 2 patients